Liza Minnelli Turns 75. Her Famous Friends Have Some Tales to Tell.

 CHARLES BUSCH

 Tony-nominated writer and performer Charles Busch, 66, is known for his acclaimed drag-based theater pieces.
-His most recent was The Confession of Lily Dare at the Cherry Lane Theatre in 2o20, which he performed just prior to lockdown.
+His most recent was The Confession of Lily Dare at the Cherry Lane Theatre in 2020, which he performed just prior to lockdown.

 Over the years I’ve spent time with Liza six, maybe seven, times.
 There have been lunches.
 She’s come to performances of mine.
 I’ve certainly been to performances of hers.
 Memorably, I spent six hours with her alone in a hotel room.